 - DO NOT commingle discussions about fiduciary matters with non-fiduciary or company matters.

 - Consider hiring an ERISA attorney to attend the first committee meeting to explain the role of a fiduciary and your responsibilities.

 - Establish and maintain an approval process for adopting meeting minutes.

 - Determine how often and for how long you will meet (initial meetings may need to occur more frequently).

 - Set meeting dates for the entire year.

 - Create agendas for future meetings.

 - Provide food!

-- Outline goals for participant education along with the strategy and communications that will be used to achieve them.
+- Outline goals for saver education along with the strategy and communications that will be used to achieve them.